Trout Fishing in America (duo): History

 When St. Elmo's Fire disbanded in 1979, Grimwood and Idlet officially began performing and recording as Trout Fishing in America.
 They took the name from the Richard Brautigan novel Trout Fishing in America.
-It was also at this point that the duo moved back to Texas.
-The two released their debut album You Bore Me to Death in 1979 through their own label, Trout Music.
+The two released their debut album You Bore Me to Death in 1979 through their own label, Trout Records.
 Shortly after its release, keyboardist and vocalist Rom Rosenblum joined Grimwood and Idlet.
 Drummer and vocalist Orville Strickland joined the lineup in 1981, thus making Trout Fishing in America a quartet.
 He appeared on their second album, Hot to Trout.
+By 1985, Bill Berger had replaced Orville Strickland on drums and vocals, and Rosenblum had left.

-Both Rosenblum and Strickland left shortly afterward, reverting Trout Fishing in America to a duo of Grimwood and Idlet.
+Trout Fishing in America renamed themselves Pavlov's Band in 1986.
+By 1988, Berger left as well, reverting the lineup to a duo of just Grimwood and Idlet.
+It was also around this point that the act's name reverted to Trout Fishing in America.
 They released two more albums, Yes, the Fish Music in 1987 and Stark Raving Trout in 1988.
 At this point the duo began performing shows for children and their parents, as opposed to their previous shows which were mostly held in bars.
 These children's shows included songs such as a cover of David Egan's "When I Was a Dinosaur".
-The songs from their first four albums remained out of print for many years until Grimwood and Idlet released twelve of them as the album The Dusty Dozen in 2018.
+Twelve songs from their first four albums were reissued on a compilation called The Dusty Dozen in 2018.

-The duo began recording an album of children's music titled Big Trouble in 1989.
-In addition to a studio recording of "When I Was a Dinosaur", this included original compositions tailored to children, such as a nursery rhyme mashup called "The Window" and the original "Lullaby".
-"When I Was a Dinosaur" received regular rotation on the Dr. Demento radio show after its release, thus giving the duo further exposure.
-The recording of Big Trouble overlapped with their studio album Truth Is Stranger Than Fishin, a folk album released in 1990.
+The duo recorded an album of children's music titled Big Trouble in 1989 and released the 9-song project on cassette.
+In addition to a studio recording of "When I Was a Dinosaur", this included original compositions tailored to children, such as a nursery rhyme mashup called "The Window" and "Lullaby".
+"When I Was a Dinosaur" received regular rotation on the Dr. Demento radio show after its release.
+The recording of Big Trouble overlapped with their studio album Truth Is Stranger Than Fishin, a folk album released in 1990 on CD and cassette.
 It included a cover of Emily Kaitz's "The Day the Bass Players Took Over the World" and John Gorka's "Prom Night in Pig Town".
-Big Trouble was ultimately released in 1991.
+Big Trouble was ultimately rereleased in 1991.
 The title track is about a child who makes excuses for destruction done to the family house in the parents' absence.